campg2j003/uninstlog/README.md

 ===Documentation===
-Last updated 3/30/2016 (for version 0.1.1 dated 3/25/2016)
+Last updated 5/14/2016 (for version 0.1.2 dated 4/5/2016)

 This package contains two header files.  uninstlog.nsh provides the ability to uninstall only the installed files.  logging.nsh provides the ability to write the installer and uninstaller logs to a file.

 # uninstlog.nsh
 This header file supports the ability to uninstall only the installed files.
+It was adapted from code from http://nsis.sourceforge.net/Uninstall_only_installed_files by Afrow UK with modifications by others, taken August 3, 2011.

 It expects the following defines:
 REG_ROOT, REG_APP_PATH, and REG_UNINSTALL_PATH.
 If either of the latter two are undefined these registry keys won't be deleted even if they appear in the log file.